assassindesign/LaunchPAD_JS/README.md

 # Usage

-	use python 3, "python LaunchpadJS_serv.py" then server on in SelectBox, choose Unipack name (ex: faded, dont let me down, k-pop culture) then you can autoplay or click, button input
+	use python 3, "python LaunchpadJS_serv.py" to boot server also you need web server.

 # Button List